-In addition, the use of cannabis-based medicines, preparations and substances for medicinal purposes, was authorised under Law 33/2018.22 'Cannabis-based medicines, preparations and substances' are defined as the leaves, flowers and fruits of the cannabis plant, as well as oil and other standard extracts or preparations obtained from the plant.
+In addition, the use of cannabis-based medicines, preparations and substances for medicinal purposes was authorised under Law No.33/2018.21 'Cannabis-based medicines, preparations and substances' are defined as the leaves, flowers and fruits of the cannabis plant, as well as oil and other standard extracts or preparations obtained from the plant.

-Physicians are only allowed to prescribe cannabis-based products if conventional treatments with authorised medicines are not having the expected effects or they are generating relevant adverse effects; also, cannabis-based products can only be prescribed for use in indications authorised by Infarmed.
+Physicians are only allowed to prescribe cannabis-based products if conventional treatments with authorised medicines are not having the expected effects or are generating relevant adverse effects.
+Additionally, cannabis-based products can only be prescribed for use in indications authorised by Infarmed.

 Law 33/2018 further indicates that these products must be prescribed by a physician, pursuant to a special medical prescription, which must be approved by the Ministry of Health.
 The prescription must mention the names of the physician and the patient, and it must identify the cannabis-based medicine, preparation or substance, as well as the relevant quantity, dosage and form of administration.

-Law 33/2018 is regulated by DL 8/2019,23 which establishes the terms under which the authorisations for the activities of farming, manufacturing, wholesaling, importing, exporting and transfer of cannabis-based medicines, preparations and substances are granted.
-This legal decree further establishes that the placing on the market of cannabis-based preparations and substances depends on a marketing placing authorisation granted by Infarmed.
+Law 33/2018 is regulated by Decree-Law No. 8/2019,22 which defines and regulates the authorisations for the activities of cultivation, manufacturing, distribution, importing, exporting and transportation of cannabis-based medicines, preparations and substances.
+Ordinance No. 83/2021, approved in 2021, set forth the requirements applicable for requesting the authorisations for each of these activities.
+Further, the placing on the market of cannabis-based preparations and substances depends on a marketing placing authorisation granted by Infarmed.23

-MO 44-A/201924 establishes the pricing regime of these medicines, preparations and substances.
+Ordinance No.44-A/201924 establishes the pricing regime for cannabis-based preparations and substances.

 Infarmed is entrusted with the supervision and enforcement of regulatory provisions applicable to medicines and medical devices.